 Careful measuring is key to getting patio table size right

-As a general rule, we advise that you should allow for at least 75cm either side of the table to allow space to sit down and get up easily from the seats.
+As a general rule, we advise that you should allow for at least 75cm on either side of the table to allow space to sit down and get up easily from the seats.

 On top of that, we would also recommend another 75cm of what we call working space.
 In other words, space where you can move around the table when people are seated.

-An example of what our best selling June patio table set would look like is illustrated below.
+An example of what our best-selling June patio table set would look like is illustrated below.

-Make sure you take measurements of any items on the patio that could obstruct the table and chairs such as planters, a gas BBQ for example.
+Make sure you take measurements of any items on the patio that could obstruct the table and chairs such as planters, and a gas BBQ for example.

-Also think about the 'flow' of the patio, how people move around the space.
+Also think about the 'flow' of the patio, and how people move around the space.
 Do you have some french doors leading onto the patio?
 You don't want people shimmying sideways past your new patio set just to get into the kitchen.

 If there is anything in that space, start your 75cm chair space measurement from the edge of that, instead of the edge of your patio space.

 If you have any concerns and would like to maybe talk through the dimension recommendations in more detail with a member of the Lazy Susan team, then please don't hesitate to give us a call at 01243 717197 or drop us an email at [email protected].
 We will be more than happy to help.

 How to measure for a new patio set

 Here at Lazy Susan have a rather unique way of measuring but it's a great way of checking fit and ensuring that when the furniture is on your patio you still have good flow, scale and proportion.